Machine Explanations and Human Understanding: Limitations and Potential Negative Societal Impacts

+\para{Limitations.} We present a deterministic example for the three core concepts in the paper for ease of understanding.
+In general, one can also think of \decisionboundary, \taskboundary, and \errorboundary probabilistically.
+Our three core concepts can be applied in most classificaiton tasks.
+However, for other tasks like generation, the notion of model decision boundary and model error require substantial future work.

-\para{Limitations.} Our theoretical framework is only a first step towards understanding the interplay between machine explanations and human understanding.
+Our theoretical framework is only a first step towards understanding the interplay between machine explanations and human understanding.
 For instance, we do not consider the effect of showing $\yhat$ on human intuitions.
 Our discussions are mostly based on information entailed by causal diagrams without accounting for psychological biases in human intuitions (e.g., issues related to numeracy \citep{peters2006numeracy,lai2019human}).
+Our work focuses on understanding the role of machine explanations, while another recent study provides a deep dive related to our discussion in \secref{sec:local_understanding} by examining human-AI collaboration in different distributions (regimes) of instances \citep{donahue2022human}.

+Our work addesses the quantitative measures of human understanding in the context of human-AI decision making in classificaiton tasks.
+More generally, \citet{hoffman2018metrics} aims to summarize a variety of psychometric measurements for explainable AI.

+\para{Potential negative societal impacts.} Our work is highly theoretical, and can shed light on both positive and negative societal impacts of interpretable machine learning.
+The potential negative impacts mainly from the possible downstream applications.
+The implications drawn from our work that researchers should incorporate human intuitions into explanation methods can affect many AI applications in the real-world.
+The risks arise especially in high-stake domains, such as recidivism task and healthcare.
+Black box machine learning models have shown bias in a lot of applications.
+The way that human intuition should be included in generating explanations can further pose AI bias into human decision making process if used inappropriately, thus exacerbating existing inequalities.
+For example, when human intuition are exploited in a way that the human decision maker will more likely to follow AI predictions regardless, any existing algorithmic bias in this case may exacerbates social inequities.